 Without you being just the way you are, there would not be this beauty to grace the house.’

 Each of us has our own unique flaw.
 But it’s the cracks and flaws we each have that make our lives so very interesting and rewarding.

 You’ve just got to take each person for what they are and look for the good in them.

-SO, to all of my cracked pot, brothers and friends, have a great evening and remember to smell the flowers on your side of the path.
+SO, to all of my cracked pot, dear friends, have a great time and remember to smell the flowers on your side of your crack paths.
 I love this – I hope you do too.